Program Instructions

 Same as with the Joint Move Instruction, if this is the first instruction that is added to a program, two more instructions will be added before the movement instruction: a Reference Frame selection and a Tool Frame selection.

-Contrary to Joint Movements, Linear Movements are sensible to robot singularities and axis limits.
-For example, 6-axis robots can’t cross a singularity following a linear move.
-The following image shows an example saying Joint 5 is too close to a singularity (0 degrees). […] Consider a Joint move instead.
-As shown in the following image.
+Contrary to Joint Movements, Linear Movements are sensitive to robot singularities and axis limits.
+For example, most robot arms can’t cross a singularity while performing a linear movement.
+The following image shows an example saying Joint 5 is too close to a singularity (0 degrees).
+Consider a Joint move instead.

 Robot Programs - Image 7

-If a linear move is not strictly necessary, right click the movement instruction and change it to a Joint Instruction.
+If a linear move is not strictly necessary, right-click the movement instruction and change it to a Joint Move Instruction.

 Robot Programs - Image 8